1991 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 1991 Nickel

-The obverse of the 1991 nickel displays a left-facing portrait of Thomas Jefferson, the third President of the United States, continuing the classic tradition of the Jefferson nickel series.
+The obverse (front) of the 1991 nickel shows a left-facing portrait of Thomas Jefferson, the third President of the United States.
+This is Felix Schlag’s design, which appeared on the nickel from 1938 through 2003 without major changes.

 The Reverse Of The 1991 Nickel